wimberlyw/ardumiibo/README.md

 # Arduboy Pro Rumble - With Ardumiibo Scanner
+### The Arduboy Pro Rumble itself is a homemade Leonardo backpack that has a vibration motor attached to Speaker Pin 2.
+Game makers can use the Arduboy2 Tones commands to add rumble to their game.
+The system also features broken out Serial connection to connect the the Ardumiibo Scanner and future peripherals.

+### The Ardumiibo scanner is a PN532 NFC Scanner with a Neopixel ring that can scan collectible items from the real world into your game.

 ## An Arduboy based nod to Tiger Electronics handhelds, Rumble Features, and [Amiibos](https://www.nintendo.com/amiibo/)